A Birder's Dictionary - Learn Birdwatching Terminology (or mock it)

 verb

-to make a sound that summons birds.
-It also summons strange looks from passerby's.
-(If you want to try at home, simply say the word.)
+It also summons strange looks from folk passing by.
+(If you want to try it at home, simply say the word.)

 Plastic